gamontecarlo/South-Park.bundle/README.md

 -------
 On the new Plex, the layout changes when you move the focus off the random episode.
 This version fixes it, and also gives you two random episodes for the price of just one!
 Isn't that amazing?

 What will it be... blue?
 Or red?
-Who gives a shit, it's just a broken random generator anyways.
+Who gives a shit, it's just a workaround for the limitations of the Plex plugin framework anyways.

+Enjoy your random episode.